Intermembrane space

-The intermembrane space (IMS) is the space occurring between or involving two or more membranes.
-In cell biology, it is most commonly described as the region between the inner membrane and the outer membrane of a mitochondrion or a chloroplast.
-It also refers to the space between the inner and outer nuclear membranes of the nuclear envelope, but is often called the perinuclear space.
-The IMS of mitochondria plays a crucial role in coordinating a variety of cellular activities, such as regulation of respiration and metabolic functions.
-Unlike the IMS of the mitochondria, the IMS of the chloroplast does not seem to have any obvious function.
+An intermembrane space refers to the region of space which occurs between two or more adjacent plasma membranes within a given cellular organelle.
+Most commonly, the intermembrane space (IMS) describes the narrow region that separates the inner mitochondrial membrane from the outer mitochondrial membrane within a mitochondrion, or for that of the analogous membrane structures within a chloroplast.
+Similarly, an intermembrane space separates the inner and outer nuclear membranes within the nuclear envelope; however, this region is frequently referred to as the perinuclear space.
+The IMS of mitochondria is crucial for the coordination of a variety of cellular activities, such as the regulation of cellular respiration and other metabolic functions.

 Intermembrane space of mitochondria

 Mitochondria are surrounded by two membranes; the inner and outer mitochondrial membranes.
 These two membranes allow the formation of two aqueous compartments, which are the intermembrane space (IMS) and the matrix.
 Channel proteins called porins in the outer membrane allow free diffusion of ions and small proteins about 5000 daltons or less into the IMS.
 This makes the IMS chemically equivalent to the cytosol regarding the small molecules it contains.
 By contrast, specific transport proteins are required to transport ions and other small molecules across the inner mitochondrial membrane into the matrix due to its impermeability.
 The IMS also contains many enzymes that use the ATP moving out of the matrix to phosphorylate other nucleotides and proteins that initiate apoptosis.